Jensen JTA-230 Record Player is the big brother of the JTA-220 and JTA-222.

-It’s a portable unit which makes it super easy to move around the house and even take it along when you’re on the go.
-And you’ll be able to convert your vinyls into digital format using the USB interface and free software.
+It’s a portable unit which makes it super easy to move around the house and even takes it along when you’re on the go.
+And you’ll be able to convert your vinyls into a digital format using the USB interface and free software.

-This record player also comes with tone and pitch controls, which is an extra that most entry level record players lack.
+This record player also comes with a tone and pitch controls, which is an extra that most entry-level record players lack.